Pope Pius XII and the Holocaust: We Remember: A Reflection on the Shoah

 In 2000, Pope John Paul II, on behalf of all people, apologized to Jews by inserting a prayer at the Western Wall that read "We're deeply saddened by the behavior of those in the course of history who have caused the children of God to suffer, and asking your forgiveness, we wish to commit ourselves to genuine brotherhood with the people of the Covenant."

-This papal apology, one of many issued by Pope John Paul II for past human and Church failings throughout history, was especially significant because John Paul II emphasized Church guilt for, and the Second Vatican Council's condemnation of, antisemitism.
+This papal apology, one of many issued by John Paul for past human and Church failings throughout history, was especially significant because John Paul emphasized Church guilt for, and the Second Vatican Council's condemnation of, antisemitism.
 The papal letter We Remember: A Reflection on the Shoah urged Catholics to repent "of past errors and infidelities" and "renew the awareness of the Hebrew roots of their faith".

 Developments since 2008

 A special conference of scholars on Pius XII on the 50th anniversary of his death was held in Rome on 15–17 September 2008, by Pave the Way Foundation.
-Pope Benedict XVI held a reception for the conference participants on 19 September 2008 where he praised Pius XII as a pope who made every effort to save Jews during the war.
+Pope Benedict XVI held a reception for the conference participants on 19 September 2008 where he stated that Pius made every effort to save Jews during the war.
 A second conference was held on 6–8 November 2008 by the Pontifical Academy for Life.

-On 9 October 2008, the 50th anniversary of Pius XII's death, Benedict XVI celebrated pontifical mass in his memory.
+On 9 October 2008, the 50th anniversary of Pius's death, Benedict XVI celebrated pontifical mass in his memory.
 Shortly prior to, and after the mass, dialectics continued between some Jewish religious leaders and the Vatican as Rabbi Shear Yeshuv Cohen of Haifa addressed the Synod of Bishops and expressed his disappointment towards Pius XII's "silence" during the war.

 The CRIF, an organization which represent Jews in France, has opposed the beatification of Pius XII.

 In a self-penned article in the New York Daily News, Gary Krupp of the Pave the Way Foundation described how he and fellow researchers had discovered many documents detailing little-known activities of Pacelli from early in his career and later as Pius in which he gave assistance to Jews and wrote that "it's time for our 'historians' to correct this academic negligence and honestly research the open archives".
 He also wrote "We must acknowledge what Pius actually did rather than criticize him for what he should have done.
 Pope Pius should be commended for his courageous actions that saved more Jewish lives than all the world's leaders combined."